A retirement tool for the 21st century

 Planning for your retirement is a daunting task for even the best financial planners.
 Recent studies have shown men have an increasing likelihood to live until age 90 and more women are living until 95.

-If you take a look back over the last 30 years or so, you’ll see some periods of fantastic growth along with periods that wreaked havoc on retirement portfolios, 2007 to 2009 for instance.
+If you take a look back over the last 30 years or so, you’ll see some periods of fantastic growth along with periods that wreaked havoc on retirement portfolios.

 The Retiree’s Equity Line of Credit because everyone needs a Plan B